Al3xxx19/bitcore-payment-protocol-dinero/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/bitpay/bitcore/blob/master/CONTRIBUTING.md) on the main bitcore repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/dsahpay/bitcore-dinero/blob/master/CONTRIBUTING.md) on the main bitcore-dinero repo for information about how to contribute.

 ## License